Gardens & Pollinators

 Interested in learning more?
 Email us at sustainability@umw.edu or learn more about our gardens below.

 UMW has two pollinator gardens on campus located behind the Anderson Center and adjacent to Goolrick Hall.
-These student-maintained gardens began in 2019 as a grant project from Dr. Eric Bonds and have continued to expand thanks to help of UMW student organizations such as Ecology Club and Bee Club.
+These student-maintained gardens began in 2019 as a grant project from Dr. Eric Bonds and have continued to expand thanks to help of UMW student organizations such as COAR, the Ecology Club, and Bee Club.
 Educational signage and bee hotels are located around the garden to help educate the UMW community about the importance of protecting our local pollinators.
+Volunteer or learn more about our pollinators gardens.

-UMW is home to two no-mow zones on our Fredericksburg campus, located by Jepson Science Center and by Woodard Hall.
-These no-mow zones serve plenty of purposes to our campus and local environment, including:
+UMW is home to four UNO-mow zones on our Fredericksburg campus: a large meadow and detention pond located by the Jepson Science Center, two areas by Woodard Hall, and a small area by Lee Hall.
+These limited-mow zones serve plenty of purposes to our campus and local environment, including:

 • Providing rich, native resources for local pollinators